Martin O'Neill: International career

 O'Neill first represented his country in an amateur international against Scotland at The Oval in February 1971.
 Then he made his senior debut in a UEFA Euro 1972 qualifying game against Soviet Union national football team on 13 October 1971.
-He was then a regular for Northern Ireland, captaining the side at the 1982 World Cup in Spain which reached the second group stage and included defeating the host nation in Valencia.
+He was then a regular for Northern Ireland, captaining the side at the 1982 World Cup in Spain which reached the second group stage and defeated the host nation in Valencia.
 He played 64 times and scored eight goals for Northern Ireland between 1971 and 1984.
 He also won the British Home Championship twice as a player, in 1980 and 1984.

 Managerial career

 After his playing career, O'Neill worked at an insurance company before beginning a career in football management, initially at Grantham Town in 1987.
 This was followed by a brief spell at the helm of Shepshed Charterhouse.

 Wycombe Wanderers

 He became manager of Wycombe Wanderers in February 1990.
-He played in the Martin O'Neill XI side, along with George Best, in the last match to be played at Loakes Park.
+In May of that year, he played in the Martin O'Neill XI side, along with George Best, in a friendly match that was to be the last ever match held at Loakes Park.
 In the 1990–91 season, he took Wycombe to fifth in the Football Conference.
-In the 1991–92 season, he led Wycombe to 2nd place in the Conference, losing out to Colchester United only on goal difference.
+In the 1991–92 season, he led Wycombe to second place in the Conference, losing out to Colchester United only on goal difference.
 The following season, he took Wycombe into the Football League for the very first time.
-In the 1993–94 season, he took Wycombe to a second successive promotion via the Division 3 play-offs and a 4–2 win over Preston North End took them up into Division 2.
+In the 1993–94 season, he guided Wycombe to a second successive promotion via the Division 3 play-offs as a 4–2 win over Preston North End took them up into Division 2.
 In the 1994–95 season, Wycombe narrowly missed out on the Division 2 play-offs and he left the club on 13 June 1995 to become manager at Norwich City.
 O'Neill also won the FA Trophy with Wycombe in 1991 and 1993.

-Under O'Neill, Wycombe also reached the Conference League Cup final twice (winners in 1991–92).
-The team also won three Conference Shield titles and the (Evening Standard) London Fives in 1994 and 1995.
+Under O'Neill, Wycombe also reached the Conference League Cup final twice, winning the trophy in 1991–92.
+The team also won three Conference Shield titles and the London Five-a-Sides in 1994 and 1995.
 Wycombe were also beaten finalists in both the Berks & Bucks Senior Cup and Drinkwise Cup.

-As of June 2019, he remains as Wycombe's most successful manager in their history.